 Diocese of St. Petersburg Cases

-BishopAccountability.org provides a complete list which includes seven additional names that aren't on the St. Petersburg list.
-They were involved in incidents in the diocese but not claimed as diocese priests.
+BishopAccountability.org provides a complete list that includes seven additional names that aren't on the St. Petersburg list.
+They were involved in incidents in the Diocese but the diocese did not claim them as priests.

 - Jorge Acosta, a Salesian Order priest: Acosta admitted having sexual relations with three students in 1983.
 Two men filed suits because of his actions.